 ACGME Accredited EMS Fellowship

-For over 25 years Regions EMS has been leading the East Metro in providing state of the art prehospital emergency care.
-We are proud to announce that our Prehospital Medicine/EMS Fellowship was accredited by the ACGME in 2013.
+For over 30 years Regions EMS has been leading the East Metro in providing state of the art prehospital emergency care.
+Our Prehospital Medicine/EMS Fellowship is accredited by the ACGME.
 Our belief that critical care begins in the street guides our coordination of prehospital and in-hospital emergency care.
 Our department provides a full spectrum of on and off line EMS medical direction including research, patient care, education and quality improvement.
 In 2010 we expanded to include our first prehospital medicine fellow.
 The fellowship will provide a broad based prehospital experience including EMS, disaster medicine and event medicine.
 The Fellow will work alongside a staff including physician medical directors, prehospital personnel, critical care and emergency RN’s, education professionals and research coordinators.
 This site will give additional information about the opportunities and responsibilities of a prehospital medicine fellow at Regions.
 For more information on the individual components of the fellowship click on the associated hyperlinks.

 Emergency Medical Services: The EMS component of the fellowship aims to integrate the fellow into all aspects of on and off line medical direction.
 At Regions, we supervise 40 EMS agencies and 1500 providers over a broad geographic area covering 2 states.
 Our agencies range from urban to rural, full time to volunteer, and in house vs home response.
 There are single tiered, dual tiered and police-EMS combined systems.
 We provide medical direction to the area’s only critical care transport agency which includes both fixed wing and rotary air ambulances.
 In addition, Regions Hospital is the source of online medical control for all 40 agencies through the Medical Resource Control Center located in the Regions ED.